RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 Contracts may be oral or written, implied or explicit.
-For centuries, the common law had required that some contracts MUST BE in writing, or courts will not enforce them.
+For centuries, the common law had required that some contracts *must be* in writing, or courts will not enforce them.

 * Contracts for the sale of land;